bcoles/kasld/docs/usage.md

 ```

 ```
-host     arch     kernel   kaslr   vbits  pbits  leaks  defenses  cves  top-fix cache03  x86_64   6.12.81  active  9b     31b    2/71   1         0     Set kernel.perf_event_paranoid = 2
+host     arch     kernel   src     kaslr   vbits  pbits  leaks  defenses  cves  top-fix cache03  x86_64   6.12.81  live    active  9b     31b    2/71   1         0     Set kernel.perf_event_paranoid = 2
-db02     aarch64  6.12.90  active  16b    16b    0/68   3         0     -
+db02     aarch64  6.12.90  replay  active  16b    16b    0/47   3         0     -
-web01    x86_64   6.15.6   active  9b     31b    1/70   2         1     Enable kernel lockdown (confidentiality mode)
+web01    x86_64   6.15.6   live    active  9b     31b    1/70   2         1     Enable kernel lockdown (confidentiality mode)
 ```

-Each row carries only the boot-stable posture — KASLR state, guaranteed
+Each row carries only the boot-stable posture — the fact source, KASLR state,
-residual entropy (virtual/physical), leaks succeeded/total, how many distinct
+guaranteed residual entropy (virtual/physical), leaks succeeded/total, how many
-hardening controls were observed foiling a leak, unpatched CVE-class count, and
+distinct hardening controls were observed foiling a leak, unpatched CVE-class
-the most load-bearing hardening action still available.
-The host label is the
+count, and the most load-bearing hardening action still available.
+The host
-snapshot's filename (`-j` carries no hostname), so each file must be named after
+label is the snapshot's filename (`-j` carries no hostname), so each file must
-its host at collection time; this tool does no collection or transport itself.
+be named after its host at collection time; this tool does no collection or
-Output is an aligned text table by default, or `--markdown` (issue trackers),
+transport itself.
+Output is an aligned text table by default, or `--markdown`
-`--csv` (spreadsheets), or `--json` (further tooling).
-A file that is not a
+(issue trackers), `--csv` (spreadsheets), or `--json` (further tooling).
+A file
-valid `kasld -j` snapshot is skipped with a warning rather than aborting the
+that is not a valid `kasld -j` snapshot is skipped with a warning rather than
-report.
+aborting the report.

+`src` is the snapshot's fact source — `live`, `replay`, or `?` for a snapshot
+predating the field.
+It qualifies every column to its right: a replay reaches
+only the components a captured tree can answer, so `db02` above scores its 0
+leaks against 47 techniques where a live row scores against 70.
+A mixed fleet
+therefore reads as a difference of vantage, not of posture, and the column is
+what separates the two.
+A gate cannot present the distinction and carry on, so
+[posture-diff](#regression-gate-extraposture-diff) refuses the same pairing
+outright rather than diffing it.